 In 45 seconds or less, capsulize your business and explain it would be unfair to them and to you to attempt to explain an opportunity of this magnitude over the telephone.
 Set up a time in a professional environment for an initial meeting.

 The primary purpose of operating a booth at any of these locations is to promote initial interest in the product and credibility for your business in order to generate leads (prospects).
-Later, in a controlled environment where you can make an organized and professional presentation, tell your prospects the Market America story.
-You will only have one opportunity to bring each prospect to the highest level of excitement over our product(s).
-The failure to develop a high level of enthusiasm and excitement at this initial meeting will result in a low interest level.
+Later, in a controlled environment where you can make an organized and professional presentation, tell your prospects the Market America | SHOP.COM story.
+You will only have one opportunity to bring each prospect to the highest level of excitement over our product(s) and program the failure to develop a high level of enthusiasm and excitement at this initial meeting will result in a low interest level.

 Our products are unusual in that they can actually be sold from the booth, if the conditions are right.
 Whether you are dealing with thousands of people walking by each hour, or only a few, your procedure should be the same.